 I even love this method for sunny, dry days.
 Plus, when the towel gets too much use you can just throw it in the wash and you’re good to go!

 When you need a deeper clean, but a rinse just isn’t feasible, reach for some wet wipes.
 (Baby wipes work just fine.)
 This gives a more thorough clean than just a towel, making it better for muddier times.

 Personally, I opt for scent-free wipes because my bulldog’s skin can be sensitive.
 They’re also great for dogs with grass/pollen allergies, as the wipes help remove the irritants from the legs and feet, which can get itchy.

 Keep in mind, the price for wipes can add up, but if you find yourself using them often then just buy in bulk.

 Ways to protect your dog’s paws from harsher elements

 What’s better than getting rid of mud stains caused by your dog?
 Not having them in the first place!

 There are a variety of ways to prevent stains and dirt from becoming a common occurrence in your household.
 Some even have the added benefit of protecting your dog’s paws from the elements, as well.

 Balms are great for soothing and protecting paws.
-The thicker formula provides a barrier that protects the pads of the paw from things like hot asphalt, ice and in some cases snowmelt.
+The thicker formula provides a barrier that protects the pads of the paw from things like hot asphalt, ice, and in some cases snowmelt.
 (Some dogs are more sensitive than others and length of exposure can affect the amount of protection.)
-Musher’s Secret dog paw protection wax is our go-to recommendation for any dog owners when it comes to using balms to protect dog paws, noses and more.
+Musher’s Secret dog paw protection wax is our go-to recommendation for any dog owner when it comes to using balms to protect dog paws, noses, and more.

 You can get Musher’s Secret at Amazon.